Cookies are disappearing. Attribution is on its way out.

 3. Focus on your customers

 If you’re not working with expensive marketing attribution and machine learning platforms, zero-party data can be used much more simply.
-Spending some time working your way manually through your user responses and producing a qualitative analysis of how they found you can help deepen your knowledge of your target market considerably.
+Spending some time working your way manually through your user responses and producing a qualitative analysis of how they found you can help deepen your knowledge of your target demographics considerably.

 Then, use your new-found knowledge about your customers to provide helpful, high-quality content in the places where you know they’ll see it.
+Personalizing user experiences based on this insight can significantly enhance engagement.
+Tailoring content, services, or offers to match their preferences or behaviors creates a more personalized experience, fostering a stronger connection.

 No cookies?
 No problem

-You don’t need to rely on third-party data to get to know your customers.
+You no longer need to rely on third-party data to get to know your customers.
 In fact, by using engaging, conversational forms and surveys to gather zero-party data right from the source, you’ll gain a far richer and more comprehensive understanding of your target market.
 You can use this to refine your marketing strategy, update your attribution model, and focus your marketing efforts on the channels that your ideal leads prefer.

 If you want to collect enough zero-party attribution data to make marketing decisions, you’ll need forms that users want to complete.
 That’s where Typeform comes in.
-We make it easy for companies to create conversational, friendly and beautifully designed forms, quizzes and surveys that people actually enjoy answering—improving your ability to collect and leverage zero-party data, engage with your customers, and improve your marketing tactics.
+We make it easy for companies to create conversational, friendly, and beautifully designed forms, quizzes and surveys that people actually enjoy answering—improving your ability to collect and leverage zero-party data, engage with your customers, and improve your marketing tactics.